lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

 The ``bond_style``, ``angle_style``, ``dihedral_style``, and ``improper_style``
 commands specify the different potentials used to constrain the relative positions of the atoms.
-The ``special_bonds`` command sets the weighting factors for the Lennard-Jones interactions between atoms directly connected by one bond, two bonds, and three bonds, respectively.
+The ``special_bonds`` command sets the weighting factors for the Lennard-Jones interactions between atoms sitting one, two, or three bonds away from each other, respectively.
 This is done for convenience when parameterizing the force constants for bonds, angles, and so on.
 By excluding the non-bonded (Lennard-Jones) interactions for these pairs, those interactions do not need to be considered when determining